Lochgoilhead: Lochgoilhead Fever

 An outbreak of non-pneumonic legionellosis due to Legionella micdadei in 1988 became known as Lochgoilhead fever (similar to Pontiac fever), the source of which was traced to a local hotel/spa.
 Two more minor outbreaks have occurred since - the most recent being in 2006, affecting only one resident and two visitors - following use the facilities at the same hotel/spa.

-Notable residents

-Prof David Newth FRSE, zoologist, retired here in 1981 and died here in 1988.